Total Blocking Time and First Input Delay

 - Optimize Google Fonts

-For Google fonts we are already automatically optimizing requests with display=swap parameter and preconnect resource hint.
+Google font requests are automatically optimized with the display=swap parameter and preconnect resource hint.

 - Preload Fonts